-A delicious hot cacao drink including ceremonial-grade chocolate instructions.
-Raw cacao, your milk of choice, maple syrup, vanilla, and cinnamon is all you need to whip up this tasty, comforting hot drink.
-Ceremonial grade cacao method included.
+Are you craving a rich hot cacao drink?
+Follow this easy recipe to make hot chocolate at home using pure chocolate powder.
+Raw cacao powder or paste, your milk of choice, maple syrup, vanilla, and cinnamon is all you need to whip up this tasty, comforting rich hot cocoa.

 What’s the difference between cacao and cocoa?

-Cacao (pronounced “ka·kau”) derives from the Theobroma cacao tree.
+Cacao beans (pronounced “ka·kau”) derive from the Theobroma cacao trees.
 Cacao is the raw, unprocessed version of cocoa, making it the purest form of chocolate you can consume.
-Raw cacao is a great source of antioxidants, iron, fiber, and magnesium.
+It is often referred to as ceremonial grade cacao and offers a great source of antioxidants, iron, fiber, and magnesium.

-This easy recipe celebrates the taste and health benefits of raw cacao but you can substitute it with cocoa powder if that’s what you have on hand when the chocolate craving hits.
+This easy recipe celebrates the taste and health benefits of raw cacao powder (fair trade) but you can substitute it with cacao paste or even regular cocoa powder if that’s what you have on hand when the chocolate craving hits.

 I use 2 tbsp of raw cacao powder in my hot chocolate recipe as I prefer it less sweet and super chocolatey but you can use only 1 tbsp if you prefer a milky hot chocolate.

-This recipe includes full-fat cow milk but you can use any milk including plant-based ones.
+This recipe includes whole milk but you can use any plant-based milk including coconut milk, oat milk, or almond milk.
+Use hot water for a pure cacao drink.

-Maple syrup is great for sweetening this hot chocolate but you can substitute it with honey, or sugar.
+Maple syrup is great for sweetening this hot chocolate but you can substitute it with honey, coconut sugar, or cane sugar.
 Increase the amount of maple syrup for a sweeter drink.

-Cinnamon powder adds depth in flavor to this drink but you can omit it as well.
+A sprinkle of cinnamon powder adds aromatic spice and depth in flavor to this drink but you can omit it as well.

-Vanilla essence creates a complex flavor.
-You can substitute it with vanilla paste, powder, or syrup.
+Vanilla extract creates a complex flavor.
+You can substitute it with vanilla essence or pure beans.
 Make sure to reduce the sweetener if you are using vanilla syrup.

 This is an essential ingredient to round out the flavors.
-Use a smidgen of sea salt or slightly more if you enjoy the salty, sweet flavor combination.
+Use a smidgen or a pinch of salt if you enjoy the salty, sweet flavor combination.

 - When stirring the dry ingredients in by hand I suggest mixing them first in a small bowl and adding them slowly while whisking the milk to avoid lumps.

-- Heat the hot chocolate on the stove or in the microwave until it is close to a simmer.
+- Heat the hot chocolate in a small saucepan on the stove or in the microwave on low heat until the hot milk is close to a simmer.
 Do not boil the cacao drink to retain all its nutritional benefits.

-Serve the hot cacao drink with an extra dusting of raw cacao or cinnamon powder, chocolate nibs, or a dollop of whipped cream for some extra indulgence.
-Marshmallows work great as well.
+Serve the hot cacao drink with an extra dusting of raw cacao or cinnamon powder, or chocolate nibs.
+Add a dollop of whipped cream or mascarpone cream for some extra indulgence.
+Marshmallows are a classic match.